M-J-Robbins/good-email-code/email-code/template.md

 So we've said this is stand along content, we've said the content type is email now we give that a title.
 I'd recommend using something like the subject line, or perhaps say who the email is from.

 ### lang="en"
 This is a duplication of the [lang](#lang) set on the HTML element.
-Email clients will often remove the `<html>` element so it's best to duplicateit here also.
+Email clients will often remove the `<html>` element so it's best to duplicate it here also.

+### font-size:1rem
+Some email clients may force a font-size on your email content.
+This resets it to be relative to the users settings so better for accessibility.
+Ideally all other units in the email should be `em` so they are relative to this.

+Unfortunately rem units don't work everywhere if you want to find out more look at [email client support for rem units](https://www.caniemail.com/features/css-unit-rem/) and [browser support for rem units](https://caniuse.com/#feat=rem)